 Figure 5 - Line View

-The line view is the typical view that you use with performance monitor.
+The line view is the typical view that you use with the performance monitor.
 This displays a line on the graph for each counter that you are monitoring.
 Each counter is auto-scaled when you add it to the monitor, and a color is selected.
-The line view is used to show trends that are occurring over time.
-It can also be used to visually correlate the changes in several counter values to each other.
-One challenge with the line view is that if you have many counters in the monitor it can be hard to distinguish between the lines.
+The line view shows trends over time.
+It can also be used to visually correlate changes in several counter values.
+One challenge with the line view is that if you have many counters in the monitor, it can be hard to distinguish between the lines.

 Configuring the Views: